Costa Rican Egg Nog – Rompope

 Place 1/2 quart milk, sugar nutmeg, and cinnamon sticks into a saucepan and bring almost to a boil on medium-high heat.
 Add the cornstarch and whisk until completely integrated into the mixture.
 Put heat on low while you do the next steps.

 In a blender, take the other half of the milk, the three egg yolks, and the packet of Romporika and blend until foamy.
-If you are using liquid egg nog, put in 4 cups and do not put in any milk.
+If you are using liquid egg nog, put in 4 cups of the liquid egg nog and do not put in any milk.

 Combine the egg yolk mixture from the blender mixture with the warm milk mixture.
 Bring to a boil again on medium-high heat.